-Outgassing Test ECSS-Q-ST-70-02 PREMIUM
+Outgassing Test ECSS-Q-ST-70-02

 ECSS-Q-ST-70-02 Thermal vacuum outgassing test for the screening of space materials - To qualify materials for their suitability for space applications, assessment of outgassing properties is required.
 “Outgassing” is defined as the mass loss of a sample due to vacuum conditioning at elevated temperature.
 At AAC a test rig is available to perform outgassing tests according to ESA-standard ECSS-Q-ST-70-02.
 During this test the outgassing behaviour is assessed by measuring the weight of the samples before and after thermal treatment.
 Furthermore, the mass gain of cooled collectors due to condensed matter is measured.
 By measuring the condensed mass it is possible to evaluate the possible contamination of sensible components (such as mirrors) by outgassed material.